Maharlika F.C.: Philippines Football League (2020–)

 Maharlika's first-ever PFL match took place on October 28 at the PFF National Training Centre, where they lost 1–0 to Kaya–Iloilo.
 On their following match, on October 31, Maharlika scored their first-ever PFL goal, with Jose Montelibano scoring against Stallion Laguna.
 That same match was also their first-ever PFL win, which ended 2–1 courtesy of winger Jeremy Theuer.

 In February 2023, the McKinley Hill Stadium in Taguig was approved by the PFL as the club's home stadium.
 The club then renamed themselves as Maharlika Taguig in January 2024, before the start of the 2024 Philippines Football League.

 F.C.
 Vikings, a team which has played in the Taiwan Football Premier League, fully acquired the Filipino club by January 2025 taking over the ownership from Anton del Rosario while remaining in the PFL.
-The club is once again known as simply Maharlika F.C.
-Taiwan-based Company, M1 International Limited, fully acquired the rights to Maharlika, becoming the new team owner at the start of the 2025-26 season.
+The club was renamed once more to Maharlika F.C.
+At th end of the 2024–25 season, however, the club almost disbanded following the death of Vikings team leader Ryan Chen.
+Taiwan-based Company M1 International Limited fully acquired the rights to Maharlika, with chairman Teddy Tsai and Denis Lucindo taking over the team at the start of the 2025-26 season.